- Document checklist

 In addition, applicants are required to have their biometric information registered and may need to pass a medical test to prove that they do not have Tuberculosis (TB).
 However, this depends on the foreign spouse’s country of residence.

-Contact the Immigration Advice Service on 0121 718 7022 to speak to our client care team.
+Get in touch with our Birmingham immigration lawyers on 0121 667 6530 to speak to our client care team.
 Our dedicated team of immigration lawyers in Birmingham are here to help you and can ensure you meet all the requirements before you submit your application.

 The Spouse Visa Minimum Income Requirement